Course Outline

 Classification Algorithms

-- Logistic regression and discriminant functions
+- Utilizing logistic regression and discriminant functions for government applications

-- Naïve Bayes, k-nearest neighbors (k-NN)
+- Implementing Naïve Bayes, k-nearest neighbors algorithms

-- Ensemble learning techniques for improved accuracy
+- Ensemble learning techniques to enhance model accuracy

 Regression and Numerical Prediction

-- Regularization techniques: L1 (Lasso), L2 (Ridge)
+- Regularization techniques: L1 (Lasso) and L2 (Ridge)

-- Polynomial regression and nonlinear models
+- Polynomial regression and nonlinear models for government data analysis

-- Regression trees and spline functions
+- Regression trees and spline methods for flexible modeling

 Unsupervised Learning